maxmaximo-github/Documentation/Huawei_Documentation/SSH_Server/AddPublicKey.md

 ---

-1. Creates Public and Private Keys on Client with a program like Putty, SecureCRT, MobaXterm.
+1. Creates Public and Private Keys on Client with a program like Putty, SecureCRT or MobaXterm.

 2. Enter to Huawei Switches.

 3. Create Public and Private Keys on Huawei Switches.
-You use `rsa local-key-pair create` and you need to press `y` to confirm.
+You use `rsa local-key-pair create` and you confirm with press `y` to confirm.

   ![png](./images/rsa_create.png)